Kento Shiogai

-Kento Shiogai (塩貝 健人, Shiogai Kento) is a Japanese professional footballer who plays as a forward for club NEC.
+Kento Shiogai (塩貝 健人, Shiogai Kento) is a Japanese professional footballer who plays as a forward for German club VfL Wolfsburg and the Japan national team.

 Club career

 High school

 Shiogai played on Buddy SC Koto (U-12), and on Yokohama FC U-15s.
 On Yokohama FC, he barely played, and failed to win promotion to its U-18s.
 It was on high school football, though, that he gained prominence and national relevance.
 Playing for Kokugakuin University Kugayama High School, he was its captain on his third year of high school.
 He started to be highlighted by media during the end of 2023, when his team won the Tokyo preliminaries for the 2023 All Japan High School Soccer Tournament.
 His performances on the preliminaries included decisive goals for Kokugakuin Kugayama, finished off with a brace against Teikyo High School in the match that qualified them to the national tournament.
 He stated that he wanted to win the national tournament, and being its top scorer, prior to the start of the tournament.

 Participating for the first and last time on the national tournament on 2023, the then-third grader scored a goal on its first match, against Kindai Wakayama, qualifying them to the third round.
 In a difficult match against the eventual champions Okayama Gakugeikan, he failed to score on the 0–0 draw and missed a penalty in the 5–3 shoot-out loss.

 Despite the loss, Shiogai was noted as one of the nation's best prospects, and selected as one of the 36 best players of the tournament.
 As expected, he was selected for the Japan High School squad of the year.
 Representing them, he played the "FUJIFILM Super Cup Next Generation Match" against the U-18s of Yokohama F. Marinos, scoring a brace, and participated in both the Denso Cup Challenge and the U-19 Youth Soccer Tournament in Düsseldorf.